BonsaiDen/pydep/readme.rst

 - Dot, indicates a partly import via "from foo import bar"
 - Empty box, it seems that this import isn't used.

-**Note:** Due to the dynamic nature of Python some of the edge information may be incorrect.
+**Note:** Due to the dynamic nature of Python some of the edge information might be incorrect.

 Contributing